lwxfight/lwxfight.github.io/_pages/about.md

 # 🔥 Other News
+- *2024.12*: &nbsp;🎉🎉 One co-authored paper was accepted by CVIU (CCF B).
+Congradulations to YES!
 - *2024.10*: &nbsp;🎉🎉 One co-authored paper was accepted by AAAI2025.
 - *2024.07*: &nbsp;🎉🎉 One co-authored paper was accepted by ACM MM 2024 Workshop on Multi-modal Misinformation Governance in the Era of Foundation Models.
 - *2023.11*：&nbsp;🎉🎉 One co-authored paper was accepted by PR.